 For mineral producing countries, exploration investments are important for future global competitiveness.
-In a recent paper (Khindanova, 2011), the author examined impacts of geological potential and investment climate on obtaining exploration funding.
-The paper showed that, beside of the geological potential, investment climate is an important factor for exploration.
+In order to bring in mineral investments, the countries offer generous terms to mining companies.
+Once the uncertainty fades away and the mineral developments begin to operate profitably, the host countries often impose harsher terms.
+However, the countries have to improve investment climate and offer better conditions to bring new investments or expand existing projects.
+Over time, the new deals become obsolete.
+Such an interaction between natural resource investors and a host country Raymond Vernon (1971) described as the "obsolescing bargaining".
+The obsolescing bargain model explains a cyclical shift of bargaining power from the foreign investor to the host country and back (Buckley, 2008).
+The important questions are then how much bargaining power mineral producing countries have and how important is the investment climate for mineral projects financings.
+In a recent paper (Khindanova, 2011), the author examined variations in countries' total non-ferrous minerals exploration investments and the relative importance of geological potential and investment climate for attracting exploration funding.
+The paper showed that exploration does not simply follow the geological potential.
+In order to attract exploration investments, countries rich with natural resources need to work on forming competitive investment environments.
 Harsher investment conditions might cause mining companies to move elsewhere.
 Jara, Lagos, and Tilton (2008) suggest that mineral exploration expenditures are more responsive to changes in investment conditions, comparing to mineral output or investment in new production capacity.
-Or, the exploration expenditures for specific metals, not a country's total exploration, immediately respond to investment climate transformations.
+Or, the exploration investments will "move" first.
+Jara, Lagos, and Tilton (2008) also find that grassroots exploration expenditures for specific metals, not a country's total exploration, immediately respond to investment climate transformations.
 This work analyzes how sensitive exploration funding is to investment environment changes.
 It considers grassroots exploration budgets and specific minerals exploration targets (gold, base metals, and diamonds), while the previous study, Khindanova (2011), analyzed total exploration investments.
 The current paper also investigates whether there are variations in the exploration target and location decisions among funding countries.